pykale/transparentML/_sources/01-intro/ml-transp.md

 - **Different lifecycle phases**: Process information can relate to (i) the design and development or (ii) the deployment of an ML system.
 In both areas, more specific lifecycle phases can be distinguished, each of them associated with unique aspects of information.
 - **Different levels of information**: In considering a given lifecycle phase, different levels of process information can be distinguished, corresponding to the kinds of questions that the information serves to answer.

+See Appendix {doc}`../appendix/process-transp` on [more details about such info](https://pykale.github.io/transparentML/appendix/process-transp.html#what-relevant-information), [why such information is considered relevant for process transparency](https://pykale.github.io/transparentML/appendix/process-transp.html#why-such-info) and [how to manage such info](https://pykale.github.io/transparentML/appendix/process-transp.html#how-to-manage-such-info).

 ### Relevant stakeholders